Skip to main content

 Fetch Spot Price

-The publisher queries the Pyth Hermes REST API for the latest EUR/USD price.
-The raw Pyth price (int64 with exponent) is converted to 18-decimal precision.
+Query Pyth Hermes for the latest EUR/USD price.
+The raw Pyth price (int64 with exponent) is converted to 18-decimal precision before use.

 2